lunasec-io/lunasec/docs/blog/2021-11-02-our-ci-setup.md

 ![inception meme](/img/deeper-meme.jpg)

-At this point we had two choices:  We could run Docker IN Docker (abbreviated "dind") and start containers inside the job-runner **or** connect the job-runner to the host machine's Docker engine to run containers on the host (which I call Docker *from* Docker).
+At this point we had two choices:  We could run Docker IN Docker (abbreviated "DIND"), and start containers inside the job-runner, **or** connect the job-runner to the host machine's Docker engine to run containers on the host (which I call Docker *from* Docker).